 Your resume is like an advertisement for promoting your work experience and skills.
 It’s your tool for selling yourself as the best candidate for the job to prospective employers.

-With tighter competition in the job market nowadays, creating a strong resume has become more critical than ever.
+With tighter competition in the job market, creating a solid resume has become more critical than ever.